Asabeneh/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 ## Inheritance

 Using inheritance we can access all the properties and the methods of the parent class.
 This reduces repetition of code.
 If you remember, we have a Person parent class and we will create children from it.
-Our children class could be student, teach etc.
+Our children class could be student, teacher etc.

 ```js
 // syntax